OVERVIEW

 THE WALKING

-Challenging – Tracks and trails on this tour will have prolonged ascents and descents along sections of rough surface and steps.
+This walk is Streneous to Challenging our second hardest grading – Tracks and trails on this tour will have prolonged ascents and descents along sections of rough surface and steps.
 An average of 16km, 1061m ascent and 1052m descent each day.
 You may find some sections have narrow footpaths and for your guidance on very rare occasions on very short sections, safety cable lengths have been put in place for you to use as a handrail if needed.
 Having an active lifestyle and preparing or being an experienced walker will make the journey enjoyable.
 We would suggest an exercise regime that incorporates uphill walks at least 3 to 4 times weekly.

 You will be walking around 16km a day with up to 1500m of ascent and descent.
 Trails are well-defined, well waymarked and cover a variety of terrains which include; forest tracks, high alpine pastures, rocky mountain paths and through mountain towns and villages.
 It is also possible you may have to cross some snowy patches on the ascent or descent of higher mountain cols, so good mountain footwear is required!
 On days 10 and 11 there are short sections of metal ladders, handrails and foot rungs bolted into the rock which is very straightforward to follow.
 However, if you suffer from vertigo, or have any further questions about these sections, we’d be happy to discuss the options to get around these walks.